MarcoToppino/ArtLounge3e/README.md

 ### Color Scheme
 ![Color scheme image](assets/images/readme_images/color_scheme_canva.png)

 The colors used in the site are two different tones of Purple (#CEC1E0 and #C39AFC), a yellow color (#F0CB83) and green color (#B5D6A6).
 Tee light purple color is used for the structure elements of the website (Navigation Menu, links, separators), while the remaining three colors are connected with the three different range of Art Experiences offered (Workshops, Courses, Corporate).
-Purple has been chosen as it is broadly recognised as the "Art" colour, while yellow is connected with "Creativity".
+Purple has been chosen as it is broadly recognized as the "Art" color, while yellow relates to "Creativity".

 ### Typography